For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 Preferred affinity

-Example of using nodeAffinity:
+Example of using nodeAffinity with a strict rule:

 spec: